 A great step forward came in 1960, when the first image of a tropical cyclone was transmitted from a polar orbiting satellite.
-By the 1970s, virtually all tropical cyclones (with the possible exception of some of the elusive, so-called "midget" storms) that formed anywhere were recorded by satellite observations.
-Satellites can virtually pinpoint the location of any tropical storm with a well defined eye, and pattern recognition techniques as well as infrared radiance measurements are brought to bear on storm intensity estimation using satellite-based measurements.
-There is some controversy about how accurate satellite-based wind estimates are, but today they are the basis for most such estimates, except in the case of some Atlantic storms which are still surveyed by aircraft.
+By the 1970s, virtually all tropical cyclones (with the possible exception of some of the elusive, so-called midget storms) were recorded by satellite observations.
+Satellites can virtually pinpoint the location of any tropical storm with a well-defined eye, and pattern-recognition techniques, as well as infrared radiance measurements, are brought to bear to estimate storm intensity using satellite-based measurements.
+There is some controversy concerning the accuracy of satellite-based wind estimates, but today they are the basis for most such estimates, except in the case of some Atlantic storms that are still surveyed by aircraft.

-c.
-Climatology
+2.3 Climatology

 Roughly 80 tropical cyclones develop globally each year.
-For reasons that will be made clear in Section 2, tropical cyclones generally develop over ocean water whose surface temperature exceeds 26° C, but they often move out of these regions into higher latitudes.
-They always develop from pre-existing atmospheric disturbances, especially wave disturbances of 1000-3000 km scale, as will be discussed in section 7.
-Figure 1 shows, for a ten year period, the tracks of tropical cyclones with maximum winds in excess of $17 ms^{-1}$.
-Activity falls into three fairly well defined belts.
-Tropical cyclones seldom form equatorward of 5 degrees latitude; the record lowest latitude appears to be 1.6° N, for a typhoon that occurred in the Indonesian region around Christmas of 2001.
-(Tropical cyclones must form in a region where the earth's angular velocity vector, projected into the local vertical, has a nonzero value.)
-There has only been one documented tropical cyclone in the South Atlantic basin, in 1991, and that one was quite weak.
-Once developed, the storms generally move westward and slightly poleward while in the Tropics, usually at speeds in the range of $2-10 ms^{-1}$.
-They usually quickly dissipate when they move over land or cold water; sometimes they dissipate over warm water owing to unfavorable interactions with other atmospheric wind systems.
-If they survive long enough, or form at a relatively high latitude, they often recurve poleward and eastward as they are entrained into the strong west-to-east winds characteristic of the extratropical middle and upper troposphere (2-10 km altitude).
-Rapid poleward movement can allow tropical cyclones to affect extratropical locations with severe winds and rains before the storms have had much time to dissipate and interaction with extratropical disturbances can lead to slower decay or even to a brief period of reintensification.
+For reasons discussed in Section 2, tropical cyclones generally develop over ocean water whose surface temperature exceeds 26° C, but they often move out of these regions into higher latitudes.
+They always develop from pre-existing atmospheric disturbances, especially waves of 1000-3000 km in scale, as is discussed in Section 7.
+Figure 1 shows, for a ten-year period, the tracks of tropical cyclones with maximum winds in excess of 17 ms-1.
+Activity falls into three fairly well-defined belts.
+Tropical cyclones seldom form equatorward of 5° latitude; the record lowest latitude appears to be 1.6°N, in the case of a typhoon that occurred in the Indonesian region around Christmas of 2001.
+(Tropical cyclones must form in a region where the absolute vorticity of the air flow has a nonzero value.)
+There has only been one documented tropical cyclone in the South Atlantic basin and it was quite weak.
+Once developed, the storms generally move westward and slightly poleward at speeds in the range of 2-10 ms-1.
+They usually quickly dissipate when they move over land or cold water; they sometimes dissipate over warm water owing to unfavorable interactions with other atmospheric wind systems.
+If they survive long enough, or form at a relatively high latitude, they often recurve poleward and eastward and accelerate as they are entrained into the strong west-to-east winds characteristic of the extratropical middle and upper troposphere (2-10 km altitude).
+Rapid poleward movement allows tropical cyclones to affect extratropical locations with severe winds and rains before the storms have had much time to dissipate, and interaction with extratropical disturbances can lead to slower decay or even to a brief period of re-intensification.
 Note in Figure 1 that the greatest poleward displacements are achieved by North Atlantic storms.

-Although there are many possible measures of the intensity of tropical cyclones, it has proven convenient to use maximum wind speed (see subsection a above) or central surface pressure as measures.
-There are now enough measurements of tropical cyclone winds speeds, since such estimates became accurate, to make some elementary statistical analyses of intensity.
+Although there are many possible measures of the intensity of tropical cyclones, it is customary to use maximum wind speed (see Subsection 2.1 above) or central surface pressure as measures.
+There are now enough measurements of tropical cyclone wind speeds, since such estimates became accurate, to make some elementary statistical analyses of intensity.
 The author (Emanuel 2000) calculated cumulative frequency distributions of the wind speeds in North Atlantic and western North Pacific tropical cyclones.
-The peak winds reached during the storms, normalized by their theoretical maximum values (see section 3) tend to fall into one of two linear cumulative distributions, depending on whether the storm does or does not reach hurricane intensity, as shown in Figure 2.
+The peak winds reached during the storms, normalized by their theoretical maximum values (see Section 3), tend to fall into one of two linear cumulative distributions depending on whether the storm does or does not reach hurricane intensity, as shown in Figure 2.
 This means that a randomly chosen tropical cyclone has the same probability of reaching any given intensity up to marginal hurricane intensity, and another (but constant) probability of reaching any intensity between marginal hurricane intensity and the maximum theoretical intensity at that time and place.